Affine-Mapping based Variational Ensemble Kalman Filter: Introduction

 The rest of the work is organized as follows.
 In Section~\ref{sec:formulation} we provide a generic formulation of the sequential Bayesian filtering problem.
-In Section~\ref{sec:lmekf} we present the proposed linear mapping based variational EKF.
-Numerical examples are provided in Section~\ref{sec:examples} to demonstrate the performance of the proposed method and finally some closing remarks are offered in Section~\ref{sec:closing}
+In Section~\ref{sec:lmekf} we present the proposed affine mapping based variational EnKF.
+Numerical examples are provided in Section~\ref{sec:examples} to demonstrate the performance of the proposed method and finally some closing remarks are offered in Section~\ref{sec:closing}.